What OpenClaw Does

 Performance depends heavily on model choice and configuration.
 With Claude Sonnet 4.6, most tasks complete within a few seconds.
 Complex multi-step workflows — like researching a topic, summarizing findings, and drafting an email — can take 30 to 90 seconds.
 API costs range from six to over 200 dollars monthly depending on usage intensity.
 Power users who run OpenClaw as a 24/7 background agent report monthly bills in the 50 to 100 dollar range.

 The security situation remains OpenClaw's most significant weakness.
 Nine CVEs were filed in the project's first two months.
-Over 42,000 exposed instances were discovered running without authentication.
+Over exposed gateway instances were discovered running without authentication.
 The project's own maintainer warned that users who cannot understand command line operations should not run it.
 NVIDIA's release of NemoClaw with OpenShell sandboxing in March 2026 addresses the enterprise case, but most individual users are running vanilla OpenClaw without these protections.